Players Championship: Rory McIlroy deserved Sawgrass victory, says Paul McGinley

 What I really liked about McIlroy, what was different today compared to when he hasn't won, was when he got a sniff - when he got that birdie on nine - the whole body language changed.

-He seemed to say, 'okay I can now see the finishing line' and he seemed to go up a gear on the back nine.
-Yes he made the one mistake but he came back really quickly with a birdie at the next hole and once he got that he stood up on the 16th tee and smashed it further than anyone else.
+He seemed to say, 'OK, I can now see the finishing line' and he seemed to go up a gear on the back nine.
+Yes, he made the one mistake but he came back really quickly with a birdie at the next hole and once he got that he stood up on the 16th tee and smashed it further than anyone else.

 If you look at him historically over this golf course, he's played the first nine holes in 10 over par and he's 15 under par for the back nine, so the back nine definitely suits his game.
 The way he played 17 and 18 was impeccable and he's a deserved champion.